eabglobal/minik/_sources/quickstart.rst.txt

 **********
 The previous sections outlined the entire workflow a developer must follow in order to build APIs using AWS resources.
-The process outlined above gives the developer the flexibility to structure the project however he/she desires, also, the developer has full ownership of the packaging and deployment processes.
+The process outlined above gives the developer the flexibility to structure the project however he/she desires.
+Also, the developer has full ownership of the packaging and deployment processes.

 Minik is a bridge between the API Gateway and the lambda function.
 The bridge gives